devanshjain14/xinu-operating-system/README.md

 # Build instructions

-Copy the file config/Makedefs.EXAMPLE to config/Makedefs and make appropriate changes if necessary.
+Copy the file compile/Makedefs.EXAMPLE to compile/Makedefs and make appropriate changes if necessary.
+Make sure that the correct COMPILER_ROOT, LIBGCC_LOC and COMF_LFLAGS are set.